Historical Apoplexy · State Adaptations · Missouri · Ballot Language

 TWO YEARS AND TWENTY-FOUR CENTERS STATEWIDE WITHIN FIVE YEARS,

-MODELED ON THE 157-YEAR MILITARY COMMISSARY PRECEDENT;
+MODELED ON THE UNITED STATES MILITARY COMMISSARY OPERATED AT

 (2) CREATING A MISSOURI ESSENTIAL GOODS PROGRAM THROUGH THE